 A Hammam is a traditional Turkish bath and is the perfect area to relax.
-We can also pre-book a massage treatment in the Hammam; just let us know you would like this when booking and we can arrange for the masseuse/masseur to come during your stay.
+You can pre-book a massage treatment in the Hammam, information is on our ‘Additional Information’ email with your booking confirmation.

 There is an all-weather hard tennis court available for tennis enthusiasts bringing their own racquets, shoes and tennis balls.

-A croquet set is available for use on the main lawn, also usable for Frisbee, boules, or other games.
+A croquet set is available for use on the main lawn.

 From the walks are longer views, first of the park areas around Kingham House (a lovely William & Mary house that was once the rectory).
 Through the gates, commemorating a family wedding in 2006, there are views over the valley to the hills on the Stow-Burford ridge, and then over to Stow itself where the tower of St. Edward’s Church can be seen on the horizon.

-The return walks take you past the rectangular mirror pond eventually to be linked into an Islamic garden planned for the old barn site.
+The return walks take you past the rectangular mirror pond which links with the Islamic pavilion.
 The unusual green stone sculpture in the middle of the pond was carved in Zimbabwe.
-After the pond there are choices to be made between the massive Pergola, flanked with espalier apples and hung with wisterias, clematis, roses and other flowering climbers, or down the Parterre with its complicated patterns of box bushes.
+After the pond there are choices to be made between the Pergola, flanked with espalier apples and hung with wisterias, clematis, roses and other flowering climbers, or down the Parterre with its complicated patterns of box bushes.
 The repeating rhythm of sections each contains a different contemporary design.
-In special years (such as daughters’ weddings!) these designs are planted with flowering annuals making a complicated carpet of colours.
+In special years (such as daughters’ weddings!) these designs are planted with flowering annuals making a rich carpet of colours.
+At the bottom of both these walks you will come across a huge armillary sundial, installed in 2020 to commemorate the 70th birthdays of Chris and Delphie.
+This is the best south facing seat in the garden so do sit on the giant curved oak bench and enjoy the warm sun if it shines during your visit!
 A wander back across the large main lawn brings the walker back to the path to the cottages, with views of the croquet lawn, the main house and the coach house.

 The Sequoia Room

 Around the end of the nineteenth century a previous owner of Kingham Lodge planted a Wellingtonia, the giant sequoia.
 This huge tree was struck by lightening in the 1950s and very slowly died back.
 It was felled in 2006 and its timber planked.
-One wall of this room is made of those planks, fascinating swirls of redwood.
-They stand immediately over the spot where the tree grew.
+One wall of this room is made of those planks with fascinating swirls of redwood, they stand immediately over the spot where the tree grew.